 > Read more about this setting below.

 Open the Footer page (double-click or right click).
-You will now see just the header elements, and the Sidekick will show any applicable components.
+You will now see just the footer elements, and the Sidekick will show any applicable components.

 Here you can modify the elements in your site's footer, including the main unit title, parent affiliation(s), as well as additional navigational links for tasking, special audiences, and your social media channels.

-All of these features are housed in a single component:
+All of these features are housed in the Fat Footer Container.

 There are several layout options, each with additional space for links and content.